LennisNgugi/Bushido_OS/README.md

 # Where can i find the ISO file?

-Due to file size restriction the iso is currently hosted in a Google Drive.
+Due to file size restriction the iso is currently hosted in a Google Drive folder.

 Bushido ISO Link: